Soooo...it's been 4 months since my last portfolio update and A LOT has happened since...

 My Fourth Property

 This was an 80-unit apartment complex in Louisville that I invested in passively through a company called Holdfolio back in 2018.
-Unfortunately, things didn't go as smooth as expected and Holdfolio did not hit their underwritten timelines or budgets, but luckily we didn't lose money.
+Unfortunately, things didn't go as smooth as expected and Holdfolio did not hit their underwritten timelines or budgets, but it was a great learning experience.
 It was acquired for $2.25 million and we sold it for $3.88M in August of 2021.

 This was a completely passive investment for me as a Limited Partner and it officially sold in August of 2021.
-If you've been following me for awhile, you'll know it was a headache of a property.
+If you've been following me for awhile, you'll know this property had a lot of challenges.
 Unexpected expenses, low rent collections, and poor management plagued this passive investment run by Holdfolio.
 The best option was to sell and at least lock in a small return.
-I got about 15% return on my money in 2.5 years.
-Not the greatest...but could be a lot worse!
+I got about 5% return on my money in 2.5 years.
+Not the greatest...but again a very valuable learning experience!

 Total ROI on this investment (exited in 2021): 5.22%